National Cyber Summit Job Fair

 - The Job Seeker Handbook may not include all of a company’s job openings.
 Hiring needs change dynamically so use the Handbook as a guide to help you prepare, not as something written in stone.

-- Attend the resume reviews or career seminars being offered.
+- Attend the resume reviews.
 It’s an opportunity to learn and to interact and network with additional job seekers.

 - Prepare ahead of time.
 Review the Job Seeker Handbook and have a strategy for each employer you talk to.
 Which positions are of interest to you?
 What specific information can you gather to move your job search forward while making a great impression?